 Pop art adds plenty of personality.

-Tony and Tania admit that one hurdle was getting the design approved by council as it was a little out of the ordinary and the neighbours and council were sceptical.
+Tony and Tania admit that one hurdle involved getting the council’s approval, as the design was unconventional, and both neighbors and council were skeptical.
 “Some people love it, many are unconvinced or undecided and a few certainly do hate this house.
 We love it!” enthuse the couple.

 After the cost and time spent on this build, as well as dealing with vandalism and robbery, you could only imagine the sense of relief once the house was finished.
 Yet Tony and Tania have an overwhelming sense of appreciation and gratitude for what they’ve created.
 “Even when we went over budget, we decided the best thing to do was finish the house as designed.
 We are glad we did,” they say.